VCityTeam/UD-SV/Doc/Devel/Needs/Need004.md

 # Need 004: integration of medias (images, text, audio, video, etc.) within a 4D (spatio-temp) representation of the city

+Definitions:
+ - City object: refer to CityGML definition
+ - media: images, text, audio, and video
+ - media link: link sourced at a city object or a media and targeting a given media
+ - city object link: link sourced at a given media and targeting a city object
+ - scenario link: link sourced at media or city object and targeting a scenario
+ - media metadata:
+    * FIXME description, source (who edited it), related media
+    * FIXME VJA/ESC: those documents already exist and have an information model.
+Express this definition by referencing it.
+ - Region of a city model: FIXME
+ - scenario = guided tour: FIXME point to definition

 ### User story:
-As an historian, I want to be able to add, modify, delete and access medias so that I can source metadata information linked to city objects, scenarios of urban evolution, etc.  and / or give more information about city objects or regions of the city model.
+As an historian, I want to be able to add, modify, delete the media links, city object links and scenario links so that I can provide more information about city objects or regions of the city model.
+FIXME VJA: what do you mean by "I can source metadata information linked to city objects"

 ### Beneficiary role:
 Researchers (historians, geographers, urbanists) and general audience